-Great emphasis is placed on providing a high standard of pastoral care for all our children.
-All staff are always ready to respond to any problems and it is hoped that parents will not hesitate to discuss any anxieties that may arise.
+Staff are always ready to respond to any problems, and it is hoped that parents will not hesitate to discuss any anxieties that may arise.
 Parents who wish to discuss any issues with their child's teacher should either speak to Mrs Scott or Mrs Wright-Jones on the school gates at 8:45am, ring the school to make an appointment, or see the relevant class teacher at the end of the school day after all the other children have been dismissed.